 Perhaps, the only way to use both the clumping and non-clumping litters is to place them in separate boxes.

 With non-clumping litter, there are no clumps to scoop.
 Of course, there will still be solid wastes to take out daily.
 As for the urine, however, you only have to allow the non-clumping litter to perform its work of absorption.
 You can aid this absorption process by stirring the litter occasionally.

 The best way to minimize problems when cleaning non-clumping litter is to put a liner at the bottom of the litter box before pouring out a new batch of litter.
 This will prevent the pooling of urine at the bottom of the box, thereby minimizing the odors that you have to deal with when it’s time to throw the used litter out.

-So, we’ve rounded up our top pics for the best non-clumping cat litter products.
+Ready to make a switch now?
+Check out the NonScents Non-Clumping Natural Corn Cob Cat Litter or any of the other products we’ve reviewed above.
 Thus far, I could say there’s one clear winner among them all.
 It’s the NonScents Non-Clumping Natural Corn Cob Cat Litter.